ammonia (NH3) in plasma

 Clinical significance

-Ammonia is a waste product of protein catabolism; it is potentially toxic to the central nervous system.
-An increased plasma ammonia may be indicative of hepatic encephalopathy, hepatic coma in terminal stages of liver cirrhosis, hepatic failure, acute & subacute liver necrosis, & Reye's syndrome.
-Hyperammonemia may also be found with increasing dietary protein intake.
+- an increased plasma ammonia may be indicative of hepatic encephalopathy, hepatic coma in terminal stages of liver cirrhosis, hepatic failure, acute & subacute liver necrosis, or Reye's syndrome.

-The major source of circulating ammonia is the gastrointestinal tract, where ammonia is derived from the action of bacterial proteases, ureases, & amine oxidases on the contents of the colon as well as from the hydrolysis of glutamine in both the small & large intestines.
-Under normal circumstances most of the portal vein ammonia load is metabolized to urea in hepatocytes in the Krebs-Henseleit urea cycle during the first pass through the liver.
+- the major source of circulating ammonia is the gastrointestinal tract, where ammonia is derived from the action of bacterial proteases, ureases, & amine oxidases on the contents of the colon as well as from the hydrolysis of glutamine in both the small intestine & colon

-Plasma NH3 levels are useful in monitoring patients on hyperalimentation therapy.
+- plasma NH3 levels are useful in monitoring patients on hyperalimentation therapy.

 Increases